-

 # to run a specific mysql_dump version (e.g., one inside a

-# running container).
+# container at the same location.
 Defaults to "mysqldump".

 # mysql_dump_command: docker exec mysql_container mysqldump